8yr/No-BadUSB-thanks/README.md

 ## Problems

-- It freezes all keyboards and mice connected to the device instead of specifically targeting the BadUSB
+~~- It freezes all keyboards and mice connected to the device instead of specifically targeting the BadUSB~~ Fixed with V2

-- Mandatory system restart.
+~~- Mandatory system restart.~~ Fixed with V2

 ## Reference